er-rajeshmlavi/bedrock-chat/README.md

 > Without setting the optional parameter, this deployment method allows anyone who knows the URL to sign up.
 For production use, it is strongly recommended to add IP address restrictions and disable self-signup to mitigate security risks (you can define allowed-signup-email-domains to restrict users so that only email addresses from your company's domain can sign up).
 Use both ipv4-ranges and ipv6-ranges for IP address restrictions, and disable self-signup by using disable-self-register when executing ./bin.

 > [!TIP]
-> If the `Frontend URL` does not appear or Bedrock Chat does not work properly, it may be a problem with the latest version.
+> If the `Frontend URL` does not appear or Selira Chat does not work properly, it may be a problem with the latest version.
 In this case, please add `--version "v3.0.0"` to the parameters and try deployment again.

 ## Architecture